izotx/iTenWired-Swift/README.md

-# iTenWired Confference App - Swift
+# iTenWired Conference App - Swift
 > New Version of the iTenWired Conference App for iOS.

 [![Swift Version][swift-image]][swift-url]